mebeim/aoc/2020/README.md

 previous loop, let's just modify it to calculate both answers instead of doing the whole thing again.
-In order to check if *only one* of the two indexes in the password contains the letter we want, we can use the XOR operator (`^`), which in Python it can also be used on boolean values, and returns `True` if only one of the two operands is `True`.
+In order to check if *only one* of the two indexes in the password contains the letter we want, we can use the XOR operator (`^`), which in Python can also be used on boolean values, and acts like a logical XOR, returning `True` if only one of the two operands is `True`.

 ```python
 valid1, valid2 = 0, 0